Head of House

-First of all, I’d like to introduce myself as the new Head of Windsor House.
-With over 20 years of teaching experience in two Bristol schools I am passionate about pastoral care and my main subject, Physical Education.
-I am delighted to have secured this role at Churchill Academy and very much look forward to getting to know the students and families this year.
+My name is James Redman, and I am Head of Windsor House.
+With over 20 years of teaching experience in two Bristol schools before Churchill, I am passionate about pastoral care and my main subject, Physical Education.
+I am delighted to be part of Churchill Academy & Sixth Form.

 Students and staff alike are clearly living out the values of Kindness, Curiously and Determination during the school day and beyond – values that are more important now than ever before.
 At the heart of the academy lies the House system which has been in place since 1956, and is very much part of the culture of the school; something students are proud to be part of and keen to engage in friendly rivalry when the opportunity presents itself!

-I have been impressed with the manner in which students returned to the Academy following the lockdown period.
-It was a busy two terms which included the formation of an Academy Council for each year group, which will give the students more of a voice in shaping our future.
-All students have also had the opportunity to contribute ideas, and vote on aspects of the Windsor House identity.
+All students have had the opportunity to contribute ideas, and vote on aspects of the Windsor House identity.
 The students have spoken and they have decided on the following:

 Charity: Macmillan Cancer

 Logo: you can see the distinctive new House logo, designed by our very own Windsor House captain Fern Rees, at the top of this page.